senimanjs/seniman/README.md

 }
 ```

-Then, you can run the babel compiler-watcher by running `babel` through `npx`:
+Then, you can run the babel compiler by running `babel` through `npx`:

 ```sh
 npx babel src --out-dir dist